Best PTZ Cameras for Church Live Streaming: Sanctuary-Ready Picks

 Sony SRG-A40 4K PTZ camera with built-in AI, black dome head and base

-The Sony SRG-A40 is the broadcast-grade option.
-4K, built-in AI auto-framing and tracking, 30x optical zoom (40x with Clear Image Zoom), and Sony's color processing that makes skin tones look like skin instead of a Zoom call.
-This is the camera you buy when the worship pastor cares what they look like on the live stream.
+The Sony SRG-A40 offers broadcast-quality features.
+It includes 4K resolution, embedded artificial intelligence for automatic framing and tracking, 30x optical zoom (40x with Clear Image Zoom), and Sony's superior color processing so people see real skin tones.
+This is the camera to purchase if your worship pastor cares about how he appears on the live stream.

 Panasonic AW-UE50: The Mid-Tier Workhorse